jundalisay/sp/content/en/material/fallacies/big-bang.md

 - The blackbody spectrum of the CMB is from the dark energy (evidenced by lensing) in the nearby universe that operates between clusters
 - The CMB does not match the cosmic web because of the difference between light and heat particles.

+The CMB, as a blackbody spectrum, proves that dark energy is the aetherspace which is the same in essence as the gluon field which Bob Lazar calls Gravity A waves.

+This means that research should be put on the gluon field.
+The problem is that physicists smash atoms instead of probing or interrogating them because of the wrong belief that gravity comes **FROM** matter instead of **THROUGH** it.